nic-gunter-gtchs/flaskRESTful-sandbox/README.md

-# flaskRESTful-sandbox
+# flaskRESTX-sandbox
-I'm trying to learn Flask RESTful, APIs have always been a sore spot for me
+I'm trying to learn Flask RESTX, APIs have always been a sore spot for me